This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Reuben Sandwich

-These photos and instructions are here to help you visualize how to make a classic Reuben sandwich.
+These photos and instructions show how to make a classic Reuben sandwich.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Assemble the Sandwich:

-- Layer with Swiss cheese, half the corned beef, sauerkraut, and dressing.
+Layer with 1 slice of Swiss cheese, half of the corned beef, the well-drained sauerkraut, and a spoonful of dressing.

-- Add the remaining corned beef and another slice of Swiss cheese.
+Add the remaining corned beef and the second slice of Swiss cheese.

-- Heat a griddle or frying pan over medium heat.
+Heat a skillet or griddle over medium heat.

-- Place the sandwich in the pan and cook until the bread is golden and the cheese melts, about 3 minutes.
+Place the sandwich in the pan and cook for about 3 minutes, until the bread is golden brown.

 Expert Tips

-- Let It Rest: Wait a minute before slicing so the cheese sets and doesn’t spill out.
+- Let It Rest Before Slicing: Wait 1 minute after cooking so the melted cheese sets slightly and stays inside the sandwich.

 Frequently Asked Questions